"The important thing is to not stop questioning."

 My musical journey began at home with my family.
-I grew up in a household in which creativity was encouraged.
 My earliest musical experiences that I can remember involve singing nursery rhymes and playing musical games with my parents.
-My mother and father are both Canadian Actors and musicians in their own right.
-Singing, acting out characters in stories and playing instruments were all normal and fun activities.
-My parents enrolled me in private piano lessons at the age of 7 which I continued through to high school.
+My mother and father are both Canadian Actors and musicians in their own right and from a young age, they encouraged me to play and be creative in various art forms, including music.